ugorichie/www.gravityso.com.ng/README.md

 gravityso.com.ng - a platform aimed at bridging the huge gap between individual clients and well-certified engineers

-it allows clients to easily find and select from a variety of engineers located in the selected state, whether you need a civil, mechanical, structural, or construction engineer, gravity.com.ng has got you covered.
+it allows clients to easily find and select, from a variety of engineers located in the selected state, whether you need a civil, mechanical, structural, or construction engineer, gravity.com.ng has got you covered.
 Our user-friendly interface and powerful features make it simple to connect the perfect engineer for your project needs

 The Aim Of This Project include: